Updated: May 12, 2026

 Frequently Asked Questions about the Portuguese Nationality Law Changes

-The approved amendments extend the Portuguese residency requirement for citizenship from five to ten years for most applicants, including seven years for CPLP nationals and EU citizens.
+The approved amendments extend the Portuguese residency requirement for citizenship from 5 to 10 years for most applicants, including seven years for CPLP nationals and EU citizens.
 New requirements also include a civic knowledge test.

 The new law refers to a major overhaul of the Portuguese Nationality Law (Law No. 37/81) approved by Parliament on 28 October 2025.
 However, it is essential to note that this law is not currently in effect.